Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Analysis of Capacity Expansion Planning Problem

 \subsection{Deriving VATS for Capacity Expansion Planning}

-To evaluate the performance of the adaptive two-stage approach, we aim deriving bounds for the $V^{MS} - V^{ATS}(t^*)$, and $V^{TS} - V^{ATS}(t^*)$ for the capacity expansion problem~\eqref{eq:CapacityExpansionMultiStage} under a given revision vector $t^*$.
-We first study the single item version of the subproblem \eqref{eq:CapacityExpansionMultiStageReformulation2} under different stochastic programming formulations in Section \ref{VATSSingleItem}, and present a sensitivity analysis on these bounds in Section \ref{senstivityVatsSingleResource}.
-Then, we extend these results to the complete capacity expansion problem in Section \ref{VATSMultiItem}.
+{ In this section, we first analyze the single-resource problem to derive the VATS over this problem depending on the revision time.
+We then provide insights by utilizing these analytical results by considering its sensitivity to the different problem parameters.
+Finally, we extend these results to the capacity expansion planning problem and obtain the value of the proposed approach against two-stage and multi-stage stochastic programming policies.}

-\subsubsection{VATS for the Single-Resource Problem}
+\subsubsection{VATS for the single-resource problem}

-In this section, we derive the VATS for the single-resource problem \eqref{eq:CapacityExpansionMultiStageReformulation3} using its linear programming relaxations under two-stage, adaptive two-stage and multi-stage models.
-We let $v^M$, $v^T$, $v^R (t^*)$ be the optimal value of the linear programming relaxations of the formulations \eqref{eq:CapacityExpansionMultiStageReformulation3}, \eqref{eq:CapacityExpansionTwoStageReformulation}, and \eqref{eq:CapacityExpansionAdaptiveReformulation} respectively.
-As we focus on the single-resource problem, we omit the resource index $i$ in this section for brevity.
+First, we derive the VATS for the single-resource problem \eqref{eq:CapacityExpansionMultiStageReformulation3} using its linear programming relaxations under two-stage, adaptive two-stage and multi-stage models. { Under given $\{p_n, a_n, \delta_n\}_{n \in \mathcal{T}}$ parameters, we} let $v^M$, $v^T$, $v^R (t^*)$ be the optimal value of the linear programming relaxations of the formulations \eqref{eq:CapacityExpansionMultiStageReformulation3}, \eqref{eq:CapacityExpansionTwoStageReformulation}, and \eqref{eq:CapacityExpansionAdaptiveReformulation}, respectively. { We note that since $\delta_n$ values are given, its dependency to the capacity allocation decisions $\{y_n\}_{n \in \tau}$ are omitted.
+Additionally, } as we focus on the single-resource problem, we omit the resource index $i$ in this section for brevity.